Conan1231/APL_forensic_data_analysis_automation_with_fortrace--/readme.md

 - Installation steps are documented here for completeness.
 For individual installations and potential issues, please refer to the official [Fortrace++ documentation](https://gitlab.com/DW0lf/fortrace#installation).
 - I used two Maschines while working on the task (I. Kali Linux, II.
-EndeavourOS (similar to Arch Linux, the Distro used by the Fortrace++ Project Maintainer))
+EndeavourOS (similar to Arch Linux, the distro used by the Fortrace++ project maintainer))

 ### Kali Linux
 - System setup for this documentation: